min2ha/ukwa-site/content/target/61130/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# University of Wolverhampton: Women, Sport and The First World War

 A short profile about women, sport and their relationship during the First World War by Jean Williams.